 Can you help me? – Suay khoy dai boh

 Basic Greetings in Laos Language

 The first stop when learning any language is basic greetings, cause how else would you start a conversation?
 You should use these when approaching any local or even if you’re just walking past someone with a smile.
 You would probably make a locals day if they can see you really trying to learn and embrace their language.

 How are you? – Sábaidee baw?

 Read: Guide to Planning Your Dream Trip to Laos

 Basic Lao Language Phrases for Eating and Ordering Food

 Ordering food in any other language than your own is quite scary, especially when you’re handed the menu and don’t understand what anything is!
 If you’re a massive foodie and like to take a gamble, pick randomly!
-However if you have some food restrictions, it is worth learning a few phrases.
-In Asia, a standard meal is usually 10x spicier than normal, made to suite the local palette.
+However, if you have some food restrictions, it is worth learning a few phrases.
+In Asia, a standard meal is usually 10x spicier than normal, made to suit the local palette.
 If you’re not big on spice, learn the words.

 A table for one person/two people, please – Dtho hai kon neung/song kon, nah